han3zeng/political-science-ntu/textbook/1-politics-and-political-science/4-political-theory-versus-theory-in-political-sceince.md

         * more pratical, realistic
         * try to understand how things **do** work ?
     * political theorists
-        * more abstract, theoritical, idealistic
+        * more abstract, theoretical, idealistic
         * try to understand how things should work ?

 ## The Normative Study of Politics